InnovativeInventor/InnovativeInventor/README.md

 ### 🗄️ Archive Team
 I also have spent some time helping out [Archive Team](https://www.archiveteam.org/) by writing software that smartly queues some archiving jobs onto ~100 servers through an IRC interface.

 - **[queuebot](https://github.com/InnovativeInventor/queuebot):** A smart autoscaling queueing service for archivebot for eventual upload to the Internet Archive's Wayback Machine (WBM).
 Currently focusing on automatic archival of missing political and governmental twitter accounts.
-Live on efnet/#archivebot.
+Was live on efnet/#archivebot.

 - **[archivist](https://github.com/InnovativeInventor/archivist):**  Archiving politically and culturally important social media with archiveteam and archivebot (on IRC) to IA's WBM.
-Currently live on efnet/#archivebot.
+Was live on efnet/#archivebot.

 # 🧰 Tooling
 *I place a great emphasis on my tooling – my belief is that the more familiar I am with my tools, the better I am equipped to solve the problems I want to solve.*